Photo by: Britt Olsen Ecker

 Over the years, Ms. Buyalos has had many opportunities to share her love for music.
 In 2005 she made her operatic debut in Italy with Operafestival di Roma in their main stage production of Mozart’s Le nozze di Figaro.
 While in Rome, Ms. Buyalos was also featured in several recital and opera scene programs.
 In recent years, Ms. Buyalos has also been featured as a soloist in other concert works such as Mozart’s Requiem, Rossini’s Petite messe solennelle, and Rutter’s Requiem.
 Along with her classical training she has performed in many musicals such as Annie, The King and I, Guys and Dolls, Oklahoma, and The Boyfriend.
 Ms. Buyalos is an honored NATS (National Association for the Teachers of Singing) competitor, Peabody Scholarship recipient, and Bland Music Scholarship recipient.

-Ms. Buyalos completed her Master’s degree in Vocal Performance from the Peabody Institute of the Johns Hopkins University under the instruction of Marianna Busching.
+Ms. Buyalos received her Master’s degree in Vocal Performance from the Peabody Institute of the Johns Hopkins University under the instruction of Marianna Busching.
 Currently, Ms. Buyalos serves as the Director of Education at the Perkinson Center for the Arts and Education where she devotes her time to fostering arts education in the community where she got her start in the arts.
 As a member of the craniofacial community who has lived with Goldenhar Syndrome, Chelsea frequently shares her story with others and recently became a member of the Children’s Craniofacial Association’s Speakers’ Bureau.
 Remember to always #ChooseKind!